Mashael999/Cardiovascular-Disease-Classification-Project/MVP/Readme.md

 - Rename columns.
 - convert [age] from days to years
 - Remove outlire
-After cleaning the data set the remain rows are.
+After cleaning the data set the remain rows are 61296.

 ## Data Exploration: